server-state/docs/README.md

 ## Templates

-The `docs/_templates` folder has a few templates for the most common types of pages you need to write to document the project.
+The `_templates` folder has a few templates for the most common types of pages you need to write to document the project.

 These also include tips and tricks (as comments) as well as valuable snippets